Customer Lockbox for Microsoft Azure

-The email notification provides a link to the Customer Lockbox blade in the Azure portal.
+The email notification provides a link to the Customer Lockbox blade in the Administration module.
 Using this link, the designated approver signs in to the Azure portal to view any pending requests that their organization has for Customer Lockbox:

 The request remains in the customer queue for four days.
 After this time, the access request automatically expires and no access is granted to Microsoft engineers.

 To get the details of the pending request, the designated approver can select the lockbox request from Pending Requests:

 The designated approver can also select the SERVICE REQUEST ID to view the support ticket request that was created by the original user.
 This information provides context for why Microsoft Support is engaged, and the history of the reported problem.
 For example: